Serge Mongeau

-Serge Mongeau (born March 24, 1937 in Montreal, Quebec) is a physician, writer, publisher and politician from Quebec.
-He is one of the best-known Canadian advocates of simple living.
+Serge Mongeau (March 24, 1937 – May 9, 2025) was a Quebec physician, writer, publisher and politician.
+He was one of the best-known Canadian advocates of simple living.

-Biography
+Life and career

 Serge Mongeau studied medicine at Université de Montréal.
 After practising general medicine for two years, he went back to U. de M. and obtained a master in social work, option community organization.
 In the early 1960s, Mongeau was one of the few resource persons in sexology in Quebec.
 In 1965, he became president of the Family Planning Association of Montréal and called on the Catholic church to develop a more modernist approach to contraception.
 Dr. Mongeau was the director of the Family Planning Centre (Centre de planification familiale du Québec), a multi-disciplinary centre in Montréal.
 In 1967–1970, he published Cours de sexologie, a five-volume work about sexology written for the general public, which was a best-seller.
 By 1970, he had published eleven books at Jacques Hébert's Éditions du Jour.
 He also wrote for the left-leaning weekly newspaper Québec-Presse.

 In politics, he became a member of the Parti québécois.
 During the 1970 Quebec general election, after alleged irregularities in the nomination of the Parti québécois candidate J.-Y. Lefebvre in the riding of Taillon, Mongeau ran as an independent candidate in the riding and obtained 7.6% of the votes.
 In June 1970 he participated in the founding of the Movement for the defense of political prisoners.
 During the time of the October Crisis, when the War Measures Act was decreed by the government of Pierre Trudeau, Dr. Mongeau, while on his way to work at the Family Planning Centre on the morning of October 16, 1970, was intercepted by police, thrown in jail without accusation and kept there secretly for ten days without contact with the exterior.
 He wrote about that experience in his book Kidnappé par la police (kidnapped by police).